trustsoothe/vault/.changeset/dirty-radios-appear.md

 "@soothe/extension": minor
 ---

+- Implemented @cosmjs/tendermint-rpc to replace @cosmjs/stargate which is using websockets
-Updates the getFee functionality to use tendermint-rpc.
-Get fee has been updated not to depend on a private key.
-Update the send transaction to use tendermint-rpc.
+- Improved the `getFee` functionality to not depened on the private key.
+It extracts the signer address from the messages.